Waswabrian/Tech-Care/README.md

 # Tech-Care
-An AI-Powered personal medicine recommendation system
+An AI-Powered personal medicine recommendation system.
+The system uses linear regression to make predictions in consideration of the symptoms provided.